tuck1s/sparkySecure/INBOUND.md

 ```

-# `webapp.py`
+# webapp.py

 This web application file is designed to run under Flask / Gunicorn.
 It comprises a
 basic SparkPost [Inbound Relay Webhooks](https://www.sparkpost.com/docs/tech-resources/inbound-email-relay-webhook/) parser.

-Optional, highly recommended: you can specify a required `X-MessageSystems-Webhook-Token` value in `webapp.ini`.
+Optional, but recommended: you can specify a required `X-MessageSystems-Webhook-Token` value in `webapp.ini`.
 This provides a means to ensure the inputs to the web application are coming from a source
 that you trust, rather than from an unknown source.

 ## Starting